Last updated on July 17th, 2017 at 12:39 am

 This article attempts to highlight key expectations and new pain points that are going to emerge in your business due to the upcoming law.
 These findings surfaced once we refocused our efforts after the constitutional amendment leading up to the GST law.
-All our work went into identifying new business behaviour changes in order to deliver the simplest-to-use GST solution in the market.
+All our work went into identifying new business behaviour changes in order to deliver the simplest-to-use GST software in the market.

 As you already know, GST is based on the concept of invoice matching and it will fundamentally change the behaviour of your business in the following ways:

 1. We believe that you will move to a ‘Payment on Invoice Upload’ behaviour

 In the pre-GST era; you were able to complete a transaction after receiving an Invoice and making the due payment to your Supplier.
 You could also take for granted the ability to avail tax credit on the invoice, even before filing your tax returns.

 Now with the GST rules, tax credit is assured only after invoice matching is done.
 The question to ask yourself- how will you bring your confidence that Tax credit is not rejected or it is reflecting incorrect value.